-The Company's Hispanic-oriented cable network MTV Tr3s holds a 32% non-voting equity interest in a television broadcaster in Los Angeles and other southwest markets.
+The Company's Hispanic-oriented cable network Tr3s holds a non-voting equity interest in a television broadcaster in Los Angeles and other southwest markets.
 The Company has certain rights and obligations related to its investment, including the guarantee of third-party bank debt.
-The Company has determined that it is the primary beneficiary as it has the power to direct certain matters that significantly impact the activities of the VIE and the obligation to absorb losses that could be potentially significant to the VIE through its equity interest and its guarantee of third-party bank debt.
-Accordingly, the Company consolidates the entity.
-As of September 30, 2011 and 2010, there are \$25 million and \$27 million of assets and \$86 million and \$84 million of liabilities, respectively, in respect of this entity included within the Company's Consolidated Balance Sheets.
-The operating results of this consolidated VIE in 2009 included a \$60 million non-cash impairment charge related to certain broadcast licenses held by the entity.
-The impact to Net earnings attributable to Viacom was a reduction of \$19 million, with the remaining \$41 million allocated to the noncontrolling interest.
-Except for the impairment charge, the revenues, expenses and operating income for all periods presented were not significant to the Company.
+As of September 30, 2012 and 2011, there are \$24 million and \$25 million of assets and \$86 million and \$86 million of liabilities, respectively, in respect of this entity included within the Company's Consolidated Balance Sheets.
+The revenues, expenses and operating income for all periods presented were not significant to the Company.